 You can create and manage users with User object records.
 The User object contains a record for each existing member of your Vault.
-Additionally, if a user is a member of multiple Vaults, the user will have a record in each of the Vaults to which she has membership.
+Additionally, if a user is a member of multiple Vaults, the user will have a record in each of the Vaults to which they have membership.

 Creating User Records

 Starting in the 20R1 release, Admins create all users with User object records.
 You can access the User object list page from the Admin > Users & Groups > Vault Users page.
 You can also access User records from a custom User object tab or Admin > Business Admin, if available.
 When creating a new User record, you can add a user from the domain to the current Vault, including cross-domain users, or create a new user.

 The User object page layout is the same across all User object pages and the Admin > Users & Groups > Vault Users page.
 If you edit the User object page layout, the changes apply to the Admin > Users & Groups > Vault Users page as well as all User object pages.

 About the Person Object